ni/monodrive-documentation/docs/r2v/data_processing_output.md

 * `class_label`: The label from the segmentation for this type of object
 * `instance_label`: The unique label for this particular object
-* `path`: The list of frames that
+* `path`: The list of frames that this object appeared in

 For a single frame, the JSON defines:

 * `timestamp`: The UTC timestamp for the time the frame was acquired
 * `index`: The index into the data set the frame was acquired
-* `views`: The array defines the frames and RLE Maks in the frame that the object was tracked to
+* `views`: The array defines the frames and RLE Mask in the frame that the object was tracked to
  * `camera`: The index of the camera the image was taken from
  * `bbox`: The bounding box within the frame of the object